 SPOCK: James Kirk.
 Enjoy yourself, Captain.
 It’s an interesting planet.
 You’ll find it quite pleasant.
 Very much like your Earth.

-It’s interesting that Starfleet is this motivated to get people to take breaks.
-The idea of “mandatory fun” is funny, of course, but it’s also highly progressive, and ties nicely into the pain we saw Christopher Pike going through in The Menagerie.
+I find it interesting that Starfleet feels this motivated to get people to take breaks.
+The idea of “mandatory fun” seems funny, of course, but it also has a highly progressive angle, and ties nicely into the pain we saw Christopher Pike going through in The Menagerie.

 KIRK: Restful.
 After what we’ve been through, it’s hard to believe a place this beautiful exists.